siu-sing/pbandjot/README.md

 # PB&Jot

+## SEI 23 Project 4

 Record your personal bests.

+Workout tracking app to record personal best weights and workout completion times.

-Workout tracking app built with React, Node, Express and MongoDB.
+Built with React, Node, Express and MongoDB.
 Designed for mobile.

 ### Planned MVP features at start of project
 - Pre-existing workouts listed on the app for users to choose from.